in-op/SystemExtensions/README.md

 ### Copying
-Deep copying is the creation of a complete copy of any one instance, and which shares no mutable state with the original.
+Deep copying is the creation of a completely new copy of any one instance, which shares no mutable state with the original.
 This can be useful in a number of situations, including multithreaded applications.